Magnesium is a common word in health circles everywhere. It is an essential mineral with plenty of benefits for your health.

 The name alone explains what this supplement is.
 It’s a combination of glycine and magnesium; hence, named magnesium glycinate.
 Sometimes, it is called magnesium bisglcinate.

-Among magnesium supplements, magnesium glycinate is the most popular.
+Among magnesium supplements, magnesium glycinate is the most popular, even with 10 kinds of magnesium.
 It has a high bioavailability.
 In other words, the body easily tolerates and absorbs it much effectively.
 Therefore, you can expect to get better and fast results.

 Primarily, this form of supplement combines with an amino acid known as glycine.
 The glycine works together with many other chemicals such as GABA in your brain or neurotransmitters to create the feeling of calm.